slerman12/BrokenWisdoms-V2-in-progress/6-Opposing-Views.md

 Much of this work was done after the six-month review and before what would’ve been the next six-month review.
 The formal termination date was 5 months after the six-month review, 3 months after Chenliang's desertion, 2 months after the would-be make-up review.
 In that time, I updated the committee as much and about everything that I could’ve, given the materials and work they requested.
 I reported to Chenliang literally-almost everything, though six-months is how long PhD students usually get to report back to a committee, and usually with security under the grad school providing wage and advisor.

+I even submitted the work to the University of Rochester Art of Science Competition, asking for Michael's approval on **03/13/23** by email, 2 months before the six-month review with the brand new committee.

 ## Charles Venuto

 <p align="center">